 Undergraduate Academic Advising

-As an undergraduate student in the The College of Engineering, you will work with a dedicated team of academic advisors from your first day on campus.
+As an undergraduate student in the The College of Engineering, you will work with a dedicated team of academic advisors as early as your first day on campus.
 From exploring majors to connecting with resources and opportunities on campus, these professionals are here to help you make the most of your academic experience at Ohio State.

 Here are some common topics on which you and your academic advisor can collaborate: